 - Harald Uhlig on “Cryptocurrencies and Central Bank Digital Currencies”

-The program will also feature a panel discussion on important macro financial policy challenges we currently face and the potential role of research in addressing those problems.
+Additionally, the Summer Session program featured panel discussion on important macro financial policy challenges we currently face and the potential role of research in addressing those problems.
 The panel will be moderated by MFR Program Director, Lars Peter Hansen.
-The panelists include:
+The panelists included::

 - Anil Kashyap, Professor of Economics and Finance, UChicago Booth School of Business